-All, then, happy the people that are brought so to appreciate the truth that every thought shall be subservient to their faith!
-Their faith shall overcome every thought, white their spiritual and Christian thoughts are at times such as diffuse a holy pleasure through the soul.
-"My meditation of him shall he sweet."
-"We have thought of your loving kindness, O God, in the midst of your temple."
+Ah, then, happy the people that are brought so to appreciate the truth that every thought shall be subservient to their faith!
+Their faith shall overcome every thought, while their spiritual and Christian thoughts are at times such as diffuse a holy pleasure through the soul. ".
+My meditation of him shall be sweet."
+"We have thought of thy, loving kindness, O God, in the midst of thy temple."
 And when our souls are made like the chariot of Amminadib, how, then, can we rejoice that all is in captivity to him, that he has led captivity captive?
-This is our victory, even our faith in him in the victory which he himself has wrought.
+This is our victory, even our faith in him in the victory which he himself hath wrought.
 The end of all shall be the glorious liberty of the sons of God.

 That, in order to be built up in our most holy faith, and planted together in the likeness of Christ's death, we must be rooted up, and thrown down, and be destroyed in all other confidences.
-The word of God will become our rule of reasoning, and we shall use our reasoning powers to our great advantage, and for the good of others, and to the honor and glory of him who has shown us eternal mercy, not forgetting that gospel truth is the key of knowledge; and if truth be taken away the kingdom of God is closed, and we enter not in ourselves, and we hinder them that are entering; and should thus make ourselves not friends but enemies of the gospel of the grace of God.
-But our rejoicing is that the Savior must reign until all enemies are under his feet, and all that love him and suffer for him shall reign forever with him and be as the sun when he goes forth in his might.
+The word of God will become our rule of reasoning, and we shall use our reasoning powers to our great advantage, and for the good of others, and to the honour and glory of him who liath shown us eternal mercy, not forgetting that gospel truth is the key of knowledge; and if truth be taken away the kingdom of God is closed, and we enter not in ourselves, and we hinder them that are entering; and should thus make ourselves, not friends but enemies of the gospel of the grace of God.
+But our rejoicing is that the Saviour must reign until all enemies are under his feet, and all that love him and suffer for him shall reign for ever with him, and be as the sun when he goeth forth in his might. beth forth in his might.